 Recently published information about multiple severe MySQL vulnerabilities has kicked up the dust.
 The most critical of them (CVE-2016-6662) allows hackers to attack MySQL server locally or remotely and gain root privileges.
-Exploiting this vulnerability requires several conditions: an attacker must have authenticated access or perform another attack on web-applications in order to get the ability of injecting SQL code.
-This vulnerability appears in MySQL and its derivative products including Percona Server and MariaDB, it represents serious security threat, that’s why vendors insistently recommend to update a DBMS to the latest version.
+Exploiting this vulnerability requires several conditions: an attacker must have authenticated access or perform another attack on web applications in order to inject an SQL code.
+This vulnerability appears in MySQL and its derivative products including Percona Server and MariaDB, it represents a serious security threat, that’s why vendors insistently recommend updating a DBMS to the latest version.
 The problem is solved in MySQL 5.7.15, 5.6.33 and 5.5.52, MariaDB 10.0.27, 10.1.17 and Percona Server 5.7.14-7.

 Apart from eliminating the critical vulnerability, MySQL 5.7.15 fixes some known bugs and adds several new functions.
-Dynamic configuration option is included, which can be used to disable deadlock detection.
+The dynamic configuration option is included, which can be used to disable deadlock detection.
 Another new option helps to control LZ4 library selection.
 The systemd support script for the unit file (mysqld_pre_systemd) has been changed and now it assists in creating the error log file only if its location matches the pattern /var/log/mysql*.log.
 Updated script avoids creating insecure temporary files.
-Moreover with regard to security, new MySQL has validate_password plugin that supports the capability of rejecting passwords that coincide with the current session user name.
+Moreover, with regard to security, new MySQL has validate_password plugin that supports the capability of rejecting passwords that coincide with the current session username.
 The plugin exposes the validate_password_check_user_name system variable in order to enable control over this capability.

 The _Rsa15 class in the RSA 1.5 algorithm implementation in jwa.py in jwcrypto before 0.3.2 lacks the Random Filling protection mechanism, which makes it easier for remote attackers to obtain cleartext data via a Million Message Attack (MMA).